- slide 1 of 4

 The Matching Game

-For low level learners, stick up pictures that students can then match the words to after they have read them with the teacher.
+For low-level learners, tack up pictures that students can then match the words to after they have read them with the teacher.

 For remedial readers who are more advanced, display the words.
 Ask the students to match the pictures, or have duplicate words for them to match.